 The Measurement Agent compiles both the data transmitted remotely by Renova Energia S/A and the information from CCEE system, and sends them monthly to the Operation Manager of Renova Energia S/A through Microsoft Excel spreadsheets.
 The Operation Manager then archives these spreadhseets in Renova Central System, and sends them bimonthly to Key Consultoria e Treinamento Ltda.
-Key Consultoria e Treinamento Ltda. electronically archives the data in the Internal Monitoring System of the company, and keeps such archives for at least 2 years after the end of the last crediting period.
+Key Consultoria e Treinamento Ltda.
+Archives the data in the Internal Monitoring System of the company, to annually calculate the project Certified Emission Reductions (CER) for verification.

-The CER calculation is made annually by Key Consultoria e Treinamento Ltda. through its own calculator developed in a Microsoft Excel spreadsheet.
+The CER calculation is made annually by Key Consultoria e Treinamento Ltda.
+Through its own calculator developed in a Microsoft Excel spreadsheet.
 The spreadsheet uses the hourly electric energy generation of each plant, previously compared to CCEE registries, and multiplies it for the hourly emission factor of SIN, provided by the Designated National Authority (DNA) of Brazil, currently available in the Ministry of Science and Technology (MCT) website.